kevinbowe/PushApp/README.md

 -----------------------------------

 Enhance the Main UI, Form1.
-The user should be able to resize the whole UI and the Source and Target ListView controls.
+The user should be able to modify the size the whole UI and the Source and Target ListView controls.
+The user should be able to hide the Source and Target ListView.

 If the user expands or shrinks the main window frame, the controls will resize appropriately.
 See: ListBox1, ListView1 and ListView2.

+The application will limit the minimum and maximum size of the MMain UI (Form1).

 The user should be able to see more of the Source or Target ListViews by 'grabbing' a splitter control and dragging it horizontally.

+The user should be able to expand/show or collapse/hide the KistBox1 and ListBox2 controls.
+This should work like the "Show details" feature in the Duplicate Files Found modal dialog.

 Technical Note: